Best Flowering Herb Plants for Your Garden - Part One

 "Feverfew, a plant whose fragrance evokes both the garden and the apothecary." - Unknown

 Those are high expectations for one unassuming herb.
-Be aware, though, that research into the beneficial properties of feverfew are ongoing.
-We realize it is currently experiencing a moment in the treatment of migraine, but always consult with a physician before changing your care routine.
+Use caution, though.
+We realize feverfew it is currently experiencing a moment in the treatment of migraine, but always consult with a physician before changing your care routine.

 Growing:

-Hardiness Zones: This herb thrives in USDA Hardiness Zones 3 to 7, withstanding winters as cold as -40°F.
+Hardiness Zones: This herb thrives in USDA Hardiness Zones 3 to 7.

 Soil: Prefers well-drained, sandy soil